Bazalbuilder/Aegis/SECURITY.md

 Please keep in mind when submitting a security report:

-* We do not offer support for forks of Aegis.
+* We do not offer support for forks of Aegis;
+* Refer to the chart below for supported verisons:

 | Version | Supported          |
 | ------- | ------------------ |